ShaanKhela98/Arduino-Uno-DHT11-humidity-sensor/README.md

 # DHT11 Humidity Sensor

-Working with Arduino Uno to connect materials such as a liquid crystal display, temperature sensors, and humidity sensors.
+Built temperature sensor with Arduino Uno using materials such as a liquid crystal display, temperature sensors, and humidity sensors.

 ![DHT11 Sensor](/TempHumid.jpg)